w4rpnine/10x-knowtes-backend/.ai/api-plan.md

 ### Topics

-- **GET /topics**
+- **GET /topics - DONE**
-  - Description: List all topics for the authenticated user
+  - Description: List all topics for the authenticated user, with all notes that are underneath them.
   - Query Parameters:
     - `limit` (optional): Maximum number of results to return (default: 50)
     - `offset` (optional): Offset for pagination (default: 0)